jcbfshr/obsidian-things/README.md

 ## Features
 - Exact color match with Things 3 for Light and Dark options, Desktop and Mobile
-- Things 3 like Animations
+- Things 3 like Animations, including Pull Down menu on mobiles
 - Things 3 like Sidebar
 - Things 3 like Quick Switcher
 - Things 3 like Menus